lewisclark4/CI-MilestoneProjectThree/README.md

 ## Overview
-The inspiration behind this web application, **Foodology**, was to create a go-to place for *foodies* and other like-minded people to explore the vast cultural differences across the culinary world, and share recipe ideas and find new favourite meals - That's the big picture.
+The inspiration behind this web application, **Foodology**, was to create a go-to place for *foodies* and other like-minded people to explore the vast cultural differences across the culinary world, and share recipe ideas and find new favourite meals with fresh, natural ingredients - That's the big picture - who needs fast food?

 We also want to encourage friends and family to share their passion with each other and do so through the medium of cooking, and that can also be acheived here.